 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use an antibiotic or product that contains bismuth (such as Pepto-Bismol®) 4 weeks before the test.
 Do not use sucralfate, lansoprazole, or omeprazole 2 weeks before the test.
 These medicines may cause incorrect test results.

 Warnings While Using This Medicine:

-- The capsule contains a very small amount of radioactivity.
-The amount is so small, there should be no harmful effects.
-If you have questions or concerns about this, talk with your doctor.
+- The capsule contains a very small amount of radioactivity that should not cause harmful effects.
+If you have questions or concerns about this medicine, talk with your doctor.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: